VILLA STEINER ENRICHMENT PROGRAM | Seminar 1

 Understanding the human person in a changing world

-This one-week seminar explores what it means to be human under conditions of change—where questions of freedom, responsibility, and human flourishing can no longer be taken for granted.
+This one-week seminar for students explores what it means to be human under conditions of change—where questions of freedom, responsibility, and human flourishing can no longer be taken for granted.

 Dates: 14–20 June 2026 · Vienna, Austria